HOME | DOING AWAY WITH THE "ISSUE" | THE PREVIOUS SERIES/VOLUMES | EXHIBITIONS | ABOUT US | CONTACT US

 Reality Queen!
 This film's due to be released 7 Sept 2019 in the US yet, but we already got a preview of it this month, so we're putting it up on our list for August instead of September.

 So, Reality Queen! is a mockumentary.
-But it doesn't mock the documentary form, but instead takes the form to simulate a documentary filmmaker's coverage of one of the darlings of mainstream American media, the fictitious London Logo, and her struggle to compete with another set of celebutantes, the Kims.
-The film turns out to be a surprise B-movie from 2019 made by a bunch of relative unknowns (to most of us), completed with a meager $5M budget.
+But it doesn't mock the documentary form, but instead takes the form to simulate a documentary filmmaker's coverage of one of a few darlings of mainstream American media, the fictitious London Logo, and her struggle to compete with another set of celebutantes, the fictitious Kims.
+The film turns out to be a surprise B-movie from 2019 made by a bunch of relative unknowns (to most of us), completed with a meager $5M budget, but expect this film to be ignored by the entertainment media and industry establishment!!

 Logo says about herself, "I don't read much of anything except things printed on t-shirts," and that instantly reminds us of a male celeb politician who could actually be saying the same thing, even if he probably reads his own 280-character tweets, because it's likely that he sees these as not needful of any knowledgeable person's editing anymore.
 And if Logo needed to say that to apologize for her intellectual lowliness and at the same time to proudly taunt the necessity of intellectual prowess, we are reminded of that other politician closer to home who often touts his own status over and above a staff of people with honors who are now just working for him, as he would put it a thousand times.